shammerpeaz/SQL-Samples/README.md

 The file "Resident Activities" contains code that can be copied into and executed in a SQL Query to create a table with mock data created by me.

-The file "SQL Queries on Resident Enrollment Data" contains queries demonstrating my skills in SQL after completing the course "Master SQL for Data Science" by Imtiaz Ahmad in Udemy.
+The file "SQL Queries on Resident Enrollment Data" contains queries using the "Resident Activities" table, and demonstrates my skills in SQL after completing the course "Master SQL for Data Science" by Imtiaz Ahmad in Udemy.